 Siemon’s V-Lock Cabinet Security System is a complete easy-to-setup hardware and software system that delivers superior cabinet-level access control for mission critical data centers and other telecommunications spaces, enabling improved security, administration and compliance with privacy regulations such as HIPAA, PCI-DSS, FIPS and the EU’s GDPR.

 With a wide range of secure handles to meet your specific cabinet security needs, V-Lock is available on all Siemon standalone cabinets or can be retrofitted to single-hinge doors.
-The system is available in a centralized Bus and Node System that provides cabinet-level or end-of-row authentication, or in a decentralized Sentry System for free-standing cabinets.
+The Cabinet access control system is available in a centralized Bus and Node System that provides cabinet-level or end-of-row authentication, or in a decentralized Sentry System for free-standing cabinets.
 V-Lock can also be preassembled onto Siemon cabinets as part of a V-Built™ customized preconfigured cabinet, along with preloaded connectivity, PDUs and accessories.

 V-Lock security handles include electronic, low-frequency card, high-frequency card, biometric fingerprint and PIN access that eliminate the use of universal cabinet keys able to open any cabinet.
 V-Lock can also save space in colocation data centers by eliminating the need to cage off cabinets.
-Most handles can also connect to third-party access control systems.
+Most handles can also connect to third-party cabinet access control systems.

 - Handles can be locked/unlocked via Enline end-of-row units, built-in authentication linked to secondary handles or remotely through the V-lock software package.